Journeys: Treasures of Peru & Bolivia - 16 Days

 Lima/Urubamba

 Board an early flight to Cusco, once the capital of the Inca empire, then drive to Urubamba through the scenic Sacred Valley.
 Explore the terraced salt pans of Maras, which have been used for salt extraction since pre-Inca times, and tour the Inca site of Moray—believed to have been an agricultural laboratory where priests would test soils and crops.
-Later, we’ll enjoy a meal of local specialities, prepared in a pachamanca, or underground stone oven.
+Later, we’ll enjoy a meal of local specialities, prepared by chefs in this region for a millennium.

 • Day 3